peridio/docs/src/docs/cli/tunnels/create.md

           The port of the device that being used for the service --ttl <TTL>
-          The length of time in seconds for the tunnel to live -h, --help
+          The length of time in seconds for the tunnel to live --wait <WAIT>
+          Number of seconds to wait for a state other than "requested" (1..3600) -h, --help
           Print help